Checking your super statement

 Beneficiary nominations can be binding or non-binding.
 A binding

-nomination is only valid for 3 years so it's important to
+nomination is typically only valid for 3 years so it's important to

-make sure your nominations are up to date, especially if your circumstances
+make sure your nominations are up to date, especially if your

-sure your super fund has correct details for you and that you know
+sure your super fund has your correct details and that you know

 what you're paying for!